rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/function-attributes.md

     * @param secondArg
     * @returns some description for return type
     */
-    foo(firstArg: string, secondArg?: Bar): Baz;
+    foo(firstArg: string, secondArg: Bar): Baz;
 }
 ```

-As shown in exmaples, these attributes allows for great level of control and customization over generated bindings but note that they can only be used on functions and methods that are being exported to js/ts and cannot be used on `self` argument of rust structs/enums methods.
+As shown in these examples, these attributes allows for a great level of control and customization over generated bindings.
+But note that they can only be used on functions and methods that are being exported to JS/TS/TS and cannot be used on the `self` argument of Rust struct/enum methods.

+**IMPORTANT NOTE**
+Types that are provided using `#[wasm_bindgen(return_type)]` and `#[wasm_bindgen(param_type)]` aren't checked, meaning they will end up in the bindings as they have been specified and there are no checks for them in place, so only because a user uses '#[wasm_bindgen(param_type = "number")]', it doesn't mean its actually going to be a number type we are expecting here, so the responsibility of using these attributes and making sure that they are used correctly and carefully relies solely on the user.